arangodb/kube-arangodb/docs/platform/rbac/service_integration.md

 - [ ] Resources follow `<type>:<name>` naming
 - [ ] Actions are documented for administrators
 - [ ] No custom fallback logic — trust the sidecar mode
-- [ ] No JWT parsing — let the sidecar handle validation and group resolution
+- [ ] No JWT parsing — let the sidecar handle validation and role resolution